-Van Dyck collaborates with dancers, anthropologists, and ritual practitioners.
-She is a core member of the Aunties Collective, cultivating alternative kinship structures beyond normative family models, and co-founder of Common Reflection, a platform for intimate artistic exchange.
+Van Dyck is co-founder of the Aunties Collective, cultivating alternative kinship structures beyond normative family models, and Common Reflection, a platform for intimate artistic exchange.
+She is a performer in Untitled KM14 by Youness Atbane.
+With her project Stories for Inanna she makes quilts for people going through transitions.

 Van Dyck maximizes a poetic resourcefulness in her work, manifested in a partial loss of the documentary, to its recovery in the key of fiction.
 That is to say, her diaristic registrations and observations might be held to be documentary in nature—as if she were to shed light on forensic evidence for us—but are representational insofar as Van Dyck subtly adds additional mental building blocks in order to cope, grapple, face and translate these encounters.
 Her artistic registry and agency, in this sense, becomes a meticulous balance act of applying oneself to an environment and to make deductions from that application.
 Not to say reductions, or deconstructions, as to strip the things she encounters from their performance, but rather a type of constructivism that looks at how many performers are assembled in a subject—a mountain, for instance—and how many performers benefit from, and are needed to sustain its existence.